 Obedient and blameless

-- For God is the One who works in you; both to desire and to work for His good pleasure.
+- For God is the One working in you, both to desire and to work for His good pleasure.

 - so you might become blameless and pure children of God; unblemished in the midst of a crooked and *perverted generation among whom you shine like lights in the world,

-- holding fast to the word of life, so my boast on the day of the Anointed might be that I didn’t run in vain nor exhaust myself working in vain.
+- holding fast to the word of life, so my boast on the day of the Anointed might be that I didn’t run in vain and didn’t exhaust myself working in vain.

 - But even if I’m poured out as a drink offering on the sacrifice and ministry of your faith, I’m glad and rejoice with all of you.